Neerajj00/Neerajj00/README.md

-# 👋 Hello, World!
+# 👋 Hello!
 I'm Neeraj

 ## 🧑‍💻 About Me
 I'm a passionate developer and student at VIPS pursuing a BCA.
 I have a deep love for **Data Structures and Algorithms (DSA)**, with a growing interest in **web development**.
 When I'm not buried in code, I'm likely refining my graphic design skills in Photoshop or solving complex problems on LeetCode.